resultakak/teknasyon-php-challenge/docs/index.md

-Mobile Application Subscription Management API (masma)
+Mobile Application Subscription Management API
 ===

 Mobile applications are able to make in-app-purchase purchases, verification and current subscription control using this API.